DaoCloud/DaoCloud-docs/docs/en/docs/install/k8s-install/ocp-install-dce5.0.md

      tar -xvf offline-v0.6.1-amd64.tar
      ```

-3. Set [cluster configuration file clusterConfig.yaml](../commercial/cluster-config.md), which can be obtained under the offline package `offline/sample` and modified as needed.
+3. Set [clusterConfig.yaml](../commercial/cluster-config.md), which can be obtained under the offline package `offline/sample` and modified as needed.

      The reference configuration is: